 13. What sorts of anomalies would you look for to identify a compromised system?

 There are multiple ways to answer this, but again, you need to show your expertise and ingenuity.
 One possible answer is drawing out a basic network architecture with its IPS/IDS, firewalls, and other security technologies to describe the type of traffic and other signs of compromise.
+This is the sort of answer you’ll need to tackle in order to resolve network security interview questions.

 14. If you had to both compress and encrypt data during a transmission, which would you do first?